 - Choose an intended major.
 You can explore possible majors with the University’s Degree Finder.
 Not sure what you want to major in?
 No problem!
 You can simply select undecided and determine your major later.
 Your intended major does not impact your application review, and many students start college as undecided.

-- Decide whether you’d like to apply to the distinguished Pitt Honors program.
-Pitt Honors provides academic challenges, inspires individual effort, encourages self-discovery, and fosters a nurturing community.
-If you choose to apply to Pitt Honors, you’ll be asked to complete a short answer question.
-The deadline to apply for PItt Honors is December 1.
+- Decide whether you’d like to apply to the distinguished Frederick Honors College program.
+The Frederick Honors College provides academic challenges, inspires individual effort, encourages self-discovery, and fosters a nurturing community.
+If you choose to apply to Frederick Honors College, you’ll be asked to complete a short answer question.
+The deadline to apply for Frederick Honors College is December 1.

 - Decide if you are going to submit SAT or ACT scores.
 Pitt is a test-optional University, which means that whether or not you’d like to submit SAT or ACT scores is entirely up to you.
 All applicants to the University of Pittsburgh receive a comprehensive individual review; admission is not based on any single factor.

 - Start working on your supplemental materials.
-Domestic First-Year and Transfer Students will need to provide a personal statement, or the Common App essay, one or the other is required for scholarship review.
+Domestic First-Year and Transfer Students will need to provide a personal statement, or the Common App essay, one or the other is required for scholarship review and test-optional admission.
 International Students are required to submit an answer to the short answer question.
 This is your opportunity to tell the Admissions Committee something about yourself that they may not see in your other application materials.